When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Thursday, May 15th, 2008

-Pebbles / Zen Garden #8 - Day interest and night drama!
-24 x 24 x 1 inches Acrylics on woven canvas strips over a layer of wrapped canvas, hangs about 1″ from the wall surface.
-The wrapped sides are painted; frame unnecessary.
-The tiny openings between woven strips are brightly colored orange and reds, and to ensure they’d be noticeable a string of small clear lights are woven into more canvas strips behind the frame.
+Hangs diagonally about one inch from the wall surface.
+The wrapped sides are painted, frame unnecessary.
+View the piece from start to finish April 27th, May 12th and May 13th.
+The tiny openings between woven strips are brightly colored orange and reds, and to ensure they’d be noticeable.
+A string of small clear lights is woven into more canvas strips behind the frame.
 It’s quite attractive in the dark and also hung diagonally, optionally hung as a square.
-There are numerous ways to hang and view this painting.

 Today’s Nik-Pics